andiweli/pistorm-scripts/README.md

 * `cd pistorm`
 * `make PLATFORM=PI3_BULLSEYE`

-Copy the amiga.cfg to default.cfg with `sudo cp amiga.cfg default.cfg` and configure it to your needs (kickstart, hardfiles, settings).
+Copy the amiga.cfg to default.cfg with `sudo cp amiga.cfg default.cfg` and configure it to your needs (kickstart*, hardfiles*, settings).
 It will load by default.

 ### Running PiStorm for test purposes